qiubix/DCL_BayesNetwork/test/test_cases.md

 - should get number of nodes

 2. CPTManager class
++ should display whole CPT
-- should set CPT of the node
++ should set CPT of the node
 - should display node probability
-- should display whole CPT
 - should modify only one cell